By Dr. Caitlin Grant, BSc, DVM

 When to Make the Transition

-Generally, the best time to transition is when your puppy reaches about 12 months of age.
-Large and giant breed puppies that still have a lot more growing to do can be kept on their puppy food for longer (up to 18 to 24 months).
+Generally, the best time to transition to adult food is when your puppy reaches about 12 months of age.
+Large breed and giant breed dogs that still have a lot more growing to do can be kept on their puppy food for longer (up to 18 to 24 months).
 When you are ready to transition, do it slowly over several days.
 A suggested transition schedule is:

 - Days 1 to 2: 75% current food + 25% new food